Asabeneh/30-Days-Of-Python/day_9_functions_and_validation/day_9_functions_and_validation.md

 ```

 The first call uses the default.
 The second supplies an argument.
 Defaults are useful only when “missing” really has a documented meaning.

+### What types of functions can we write?

+This lesson uses small pure functions that return values, functions with default parameters, validation functions that reject invalid values, and functions that call other functions.
+These are different designs for different jobs; they are not separate Python languages.

 Write a function that validates a range: